About the student competition

 - Establish your team of at least 4 students from at least 4 domains, human, animal, environment and one ‘other’ non-medical arena

-- Get letters of ‘Student in Good Standing’ for each team member from your faculty on University letterhead and send to David DePooter
+- Get letters of ‘Student in Good Standing’ or Proof of Registration for each team member from your faculty on University letterhead and send to Christel Smeys.

-- Let David know who the designated ‘point of contact’ is for your team so the One Health Day Planning Team can let you know if you won.
+- Let her know who the designated ‘point of contact’ is for your team so the One Health Day Planning Team can let you know if you won.

 - Submit your event Registration form online on the One Health Day website

 - Consult the Student Competition Assessment Criteria to see how your event will be evaluated by the judges.

 - Use the Submission Checklist to prepare your narrative Event Summary Report.

 - Submit your Event Summary Report to Christel Smeys by December 1.
 Be sure it includes: